wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **Q:**&ensp;Yes, as the poet says, “No man is an island”.

-**M:**&ensp;At the back of every experiënce is the Self and its interest in the experiënce.
+**M:**&ensp;At the back of every experience is the Self and its interest in the experience.
 Call it desire, call it love — words do not matter.

 **Q:**&ensp;Can I desire suffering?